Hugh III of Cyprus: Policy

 In June 1271, Acre became exposed when Baibars conquered the Montfort Castle to its north-east.
 He immediately made an unsuccessful attempt at raid on Cyprus.
 At that time, the English prince Edward took a small army of about 1,000 men on a crusade to the Latin East, arriving in Acre on 9 May 1271.
 Edward was soon disillusioned by the uncooperativeness of the local Christians.
-Baibars' failed attack on their island had disturbed Cypriot knights, who refused Hugh's summons to serve on the mainland.
-They argued that the king could not expect them to fight for him outside Cyprus.
+Baibars's failed attack on their island had disturbed Cypriot knights, who refused Hugh's summons to serve on the mainland.
+They argued that the King could not expect them to fight for him outside Cyprus.
 Edward was called on to arbitrate.
 Their disobedience was humiliating for Hugh.
-It was decided that the knights could be commanded to serve abroad for four months each year if led by the king or his son.
-Edward helped Hugh raid Baibars' territory, and early in 1272 Hugh secured a truce, after which Acre remained at peace until 1291.
+It was decided that the knights could be commanded to serve abroad for four months each year if led by the King or his son.
+Edward helped Hugh raid Baibars's territory, and early in 1272 Hugh secured a truce, after which Acre remained at peace until 1291.
 Edward left on 16 June 1272.

 The only lay fief on the mainland other than Tyre was Beirut, held by Isabella of Ibelin.
-Her husband, Hamo le Strange, distrusted King Hugh and put her and her fief under Baibar's protection on his deathbed in 1273.
-As a female vassal, Isabella was legally required to marry one of three candidates presented to her by the king.
+Her husband, Hamo le Strange, distrusted King Hugh and put her and her fief under Baibars's protection on his deathbed in 1273.
+As a female vassal, Isabella was legally required to marry one of three candidates presented to her by the King.
 Wishing to attract a capable knight to the East by offering her hand in marriage, Hugh took Isabella to Cyprus.
 Baibars demanded that she be returned to Beirut, and as the High Court offered no support, Hugh relented.
-The king did not resume control over Beirut until long after Baibars died.
+The King did not resume control over Beirut until long after Baibars died.
 Despite some successes, in the end Hugh found it impossible to be more than "king of Acre", as Muslim writers called him.

 Bohemond VI, the last prince of Antioch, died in 1275, leaving two children, Bohemond VII and Lucia.
 Bohemond VII inherited the County of Tripoli from his father, but he was a minor.
 King Hugh arrived in Tripoli to claim regency as the closest adult scion of the ruling family.
 Bohemond VII's mother, Sibylla of Armenia, had already established herself as regent, however, as was her right according to family custom.
 Hugh found no support in Tripoli.
-He only won a minor diplomatic victory when he negotiated with Baibars a truce covering Latakia, preserving the last remnant of the Principality of Antioch.
+He only won a minor diplomatic victory when he negotiated a truce with Baibars covering Latakia, preserving the last remnant of the Principality of Antioch.